sazarce/surviv2/README.md

 5. Ok, select all the code (ctrl + a) and copy it to the sublime text editor (this editor shows the lines number).
 6. Find the `case p.Msg.Update:` line.
 Look at the number of this line and remember.
 7. Come back to the pretty view code (chrome).
 Scroll to the remembered line number.
 And click left side number of this line.
 Number of the line must switch to blue color.
 8. Ok, start new solo game.
 Come back to the code, on the right side you must see "Paused on breakpoint".
-Below in the scope tab find variable "this".
+Below in the scope tab find variable `this`.
 Click it right mouse key, and choose "Store as global variable" in context menu.
-9. In the console of the the bottom you must see `temp1`.
+9. In the console on the bottom you must see `temp1`.
 10. Deactivate breakpoints and resume script execution (press ctrl + f8 and after press f8).
 11. Write in the console `var game = temp1`.
 Then paste [this](https://raw.githubusercontent.com/w3x731/survivIoAim/master/survivIoAim.js) code.
 12. In the console you may type `reload()` for launch aim and `stop()` for stops the aim.

 Its must be worked.
 How to check script?
-Your person must automatically rotate to the closest enemy.
+Your person must automatically turn to the closest enemy.
+Update: On mouse click(shoot), person may turn in the cursor position direction.
+Its a problem.
+Now you can shoot on space key.

 If page has been updated, is necessary repeat this steps again.